Assetz Capital Review

 One thing to note, if the money in the QAA is in the investment queue, then it won’t earn any interest.
 If you click on the “Your Transactions” link shown on the above image, you can see if your funds are being invested into loans.

 All QAA exit requests have been placed in a queuing system due.

 2. 30 Day Access Account (30DAA) – £1 min, no current max investment

 The 30 Day Access Account offers access to money under “normal market conditions” after giving a 30 day notice of withdrawal.
-Weirdly enough, you cannot withdraw money any sooner than 30 days, even if there are lenders waiting to buy.
+You cannot withdraw money any sooner than 30 days, even if there are lenders waiting to buy.
 The account is covered by a provision fund and is made up of lower risk secured business loans that “have passed Assetz Capital’s strict credit policies”.
 This account operates almost the same way as the QAA operates except for the 30 day withdraw notice.
 This account also is advertised as holding a high cash reserve.
 The cash reserve has changed due to the harsh eceonomic conditions.

 The gross annual target return is 5.1%.
 I personally don’t use this account at the moment as all my investing is done through the Manual Loan Investment Account (see below).

 3. The Great British Business Account (GBBA) – CLOSED TO NEW INVESTMENT